tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 ```
 {{% /codeblock %}}

-However, when observing the data, you notice the treatment and control group are not similar.
+When observing the data, you notice the treatment and control group are not similar.
 People who followed the traineeship are on average younger (26 years) than people who did not follow the traineeship (39 years).

 {{% codeblock %}}
 ```R